-Visa Type Eligibility Status for Consideration for Reclassification Description J-1 An alien having a residence in a foreign country which the intention of abandoning who is a bona fide student, scholar teacher, professor, research assistant, specialist, or leader specialized knowledge or skill, or other person of similar de who is coming temporarily to the United States as a participal proved program for the purpose of teaching, instructing a studying, observing, conducting research, consulting, demonstrated with the intention of abandoning who is a bona fide student, scholar teacher, professor, research assistant, specialist, or leader specialized knowledge or skill, or other person of similar de who is coming temporarily to the United States as a participal proved program for the purpose of teaching, instructing a studying, observing, conducting research, consulting, demonstrated with the intention of abandoning who is a bona fide student, scholar teacher, professor, research assistant, specialist, or leader specialized knowledge or skill, or other person of similar de who is coming temporarily to the United States as a participal proved program for the purpose of teaching, instructing of studying, observing, conducting research, consulting, demonstrated with the intention of abandoning who is a bona fide student, scholar teacher, professor, research assistant, specialist, or leader specialist, or other person of similar demonstrated who is coming temporarily to the United States as a participal proved program for the purpose of teaching, instructing of students and the professor of teaching the purpose of teaching the J-2 Ineligible The spouse or minor child of any such alien if accompanying the alien or following to join the alien.
+Visa Type Eligibility Status for Consideration for Reclassification Description J-1 Ineligible An alien having a residence in a foreign country which the alien has no intention of abandoning who is a bona fide student, scholar, trainee, teacher, professor, research assistant, specialist, or leader in a field of specialized knowledge or skill, or other person of similar description, who is coming temporarily to the United States as a participant in an approved program for the purpose of teaching, instructing or lecturing, studying, observing, conducting research, consulting, demonstrating special skills, or receiving training.
+J-2 Ineligible The spouse or minor child of any such alien if accompanying the alien or following to join the alien.
 Fiancé(e e) or Spouse of U.S. Citize n K-1 Eligible The fiancée or fiancé of a citizen of the United States and who seeks to enter the United States solely to conclude a valid marriage with the petitioner within ninety (90) days after admission.
 K-2 Eligible The minor child of a K-1 visa holder who is accompanying, or following to join, the alien.
-K-3 An alien spouse of a citizen who is the beneficiary of a petition to K-4 Eligible The minor child of a K-3 visa holder who is accompanying, or following to join, the alien.
+K-3 Eligible An alien spouse of a citizen who is the beneficiary of a petition to accord immigrant status and seeks to enter the United States to await the approval of such petition.
+K-4 Eligible The minor child of a K-3 visa holder who is accompanying, or following to join, the alien.
 Intracon npany Transferee L-1A L-1B Eligible Subject to section 214(c)(2), an alien who, within 3 years preceding the time of the alien's application for admission into the United States, has been employed continuously for one year by a firm or corporation or other legal entity or an affiliate or subsidiary thereof and who seeks to enter the United States temporarily in order to continue to render the alien's services to the same employer or a subsidiary or affiliate thereof in a capacity that is managerial, executive, or involves specialized knowledge.
 L-2 Eligible The alien spouse and minor children of L-1A or L-1B if accompanying the alien or following to join the alien.
-Vocation nal and Language Student M-1 Ineligible An alien having a residence in a foreign country which intention of abandoning who seeks to enter the United temporarily and solely for the purpose of pursuing a function at an established vocational or other recognized nonal.
-An alien having a residence in a foreign country which the alien has no intention of abandoning who seeks to enter the United States temporarily and solely for the purpose of pursuing a full course of study at an established vocational or other recognized nonacademic institution.
+Vocation nal and Language Student M-1 Ineligible An alien having a residence in a foreign country which the alien has no intention of abandoning who seeks to enter the United States temporarily and solely for the purpose of pursuing a full course of study at an established vocational or other recognized nonacademic institution.
 M-2 Ineligible An alien spouse or minor child of an M-1 visa holder accompanying or following to join the alien.
 M-3 Ineligible An alien who is a national of Canada or Mexico, who maintains actual residence and place of abode in the country of nationality, who is described in M-1 above except that the alien's course of study may be full- or part-time, and who commutes to the United States institution or place of study from Canada or Mexico.
-Certain Parents and Children of Sp N-8 Eligible An alien parent of certain officers and employees of international organizations (G visa holders) who have been accorded special immigrant status under INA Section 101(a)(27)(I) or (L).
+Certain Parents and Children of Special Immigrants N-8 Eligible An alien parent of certain officers and employees of international organizations (G visa holders) who have been accorded special immigrant status under INA Section 101(a)(27)(I) or (L).